Get a Card

 30 day loan period (No renewals)

-Videos will have normal loan rules of 7 days
+Videos will have normal loan rules of 7 or 14 days.

-YTL Institution Cards will be honored at the two Yarmouth Town Libraries.
-Borrowing guidelines may vary at each CLAMS library.
-Be sure to ask for more information about loan periods, fines, reserves, etc.
+YTL Institution Cards will be honored at the South Yarmouth Library and the West Yarmouth Library.
+Borrowing guidelines may vary at other CLAMS libraries.
+If you visit other Cape libraries, you'll want to ask for more information about loan periods, fines, reserves, etc.

 Institution Card Application (pdf format)

-A parent or legal guardian who is a library card holder in good standing will be asked to sign the registration form for his/her child under the age of 14.
-By co-signing, the parent or legal guardian accepts responsibility for settling fines, damages, losses, or other assessments against the library card of his/her child.
+A parent or legal guardian who is a library card holder in good standing must sign the registration form for his/her child under the age of 14.
+By co-signing, the parent or legal guardian accepts responsibility for settling fines, damages, losses, or other assessments against the child's library card.

 Parental Access to Children's Records: Parents of children under 14 years of age may ask for and obtain titles of materials that their children have checked out.